 \subsubsection{Joint Optimization Module}

-The synthetic images produced by the Patch Adversarial Module and the Realistic Enhance Module are fed into the pre-trained human detector targeted for attack.
-During this process, the detector randomly freezes certain layers, and the output is used to compute the adversarial loss.
+The synthetic images produced by the Patch Adversarial Module and the Realistic Enhancement Module are fed into the pre-trained human detector targeted for attack.
+During this process, certain layers of the detector are randomly frozen, and the output is used to compute the adversarial loss.
 The appearance of the adversarial patch is iteratively optimized by minimizing a combined loss function, which includes 2D detection loss, 3D detection loss, and Total Variation (TV) loss.
-The \textbf{joint optimization mechanism} refer to Sec.\ref{Joint} ensures that the disguised patch achieves high effectiveness across both 2D and 3D detection scenarios.
+The \textbf{joint optimization mechanism} (see Sec.~\ref{Joint}) ensures that the disguised patch remains effective across both 2D and 3D detection scenarios.